** Attention 3rd Year Psychology Majors**

 • A letter of recommendation from your honors thesis adviser.

 Selection of Earl Franklin Scholars will be based on: (1) an evaluation of the research proposal and personal statement, (2) the strength of the letter of recommendation, (3) overall GPA, and (4) grades and completed coursework in Psychology.
-Please submit all application materials along with contact information to Mimi Maduff firstname.lastname@example.org by 5 pm April 5, 2019.
-Letters of recommendation should be emailed to email@example.com.
+Please submit all application materials along with contact information to Mimi Maduff email@example.com by 5 pm April 8, 2019.
+All application materials (excluding letters of recommendation) should be combined in one PDF and emailed to firstname.lastname@example.org.
+Letters of recommendation should be emailed directly from faculty recommenders to email@example.com.

 Note: Fellowship recipients cannot receive simultaneous support from other grants or sources unless such payment is approved by the Psychology Department’s Undergraduate Curriculum Committee.